 Full-time students (those enrolled for twelve hours or more) attending classes on the Athens campus are required to attend five convocations per semester.
-A list of scheduled convocation programs is distributed at the beginning of each semester and posted on myPortal.
+A list of scheduled convocation programs is distributed at the beginning of each semester, posted on myPortal and on the TWU mobile app.